ACG Case Reports Journal

 Read ACG Case Reports Journal:

 ACG Case Reports Journal (ACGCR) is a peer-reviewed, open-access publication that provides GI fellows, private practice clinicians, and other members of the health care team an opportunity to share interesting case reports with their peers and with leaders in the field.
-The Journal is edited by a team of GI fellows led by Editor-in-Chief Rena Yadlapati, MD.
-Issues are published online each quarter for free to all readers, including ACG non-members, and feature images, video clips, and multimedia content in addition to case descriptions.
+The Journal is edited by a team of GI fellows led by Editor-in-Chief Matthew Chin, MD.
+Issues are published online biweekly for free to all readers, including ACG non-members, and feature images and videos in addition to case descriptions.

 The ACG Case Reports Journal was created to help fulfill ACG’s commitment to providing growth and learning opportunities for GI fellows, and helps fellows meet core curriculum requirements for non-patient care activities.
 To this end, all case submissions must have a GI fellow or a resident interested in pursuing GI fellowship as the lead author.
 Cases authored by private practice clinicians and other members of the health care team who might traditionally face difficulty publishing with leading journals are also welcome.